The Mythical Yazhi

 Functions of Yazhis

-Sculptures of the Yazhi are positioned on both sides of the entrance way to temples, shrines, and temple cars (chariots) to drive away evil.
-They are sometimes referred to as the protectors of the temple and its lands.
-The above image shows yazhis in various forms being used as vahanams or procession rides of the utsava murthi of Vishnu (metal idols) at the Ulagalantha perumal temple in Kanchipuram.
-In the Ancient times, a yazhi was the mount or vehicle (vahanam) of the Budh (the planet mercury) is supposedly genderless. for I remember using a Ganifa cards image indicative of this in my Navagraha necklace (find below) from my Chitra Katha collection in 2014.
+Sculptures of the Yazhi are commonly positioned on either side of temple entrances, shrines, and temple chariots to ward off evil.
+They are often referred to as protectors of the temple and its lands.
+One particular image shows Yazhis used as vahanams (processional rides) for the utsava murthi of Vishnu at the Ulagalantha Perumal Temple in Kanchipuram.
+In ancient times, the Yazhi was the mount of Budh (the planet Mercury) and was said to be genderless.
+I once used an image of a Yazhi from Ganjifa cards in my Navagraha necklace, part of my Chitra Katha collection from 2014.

 budh and yali vahanam